NXP/mcu-smhmi/docs/source/coffee_machine/coffee_machine_cm7.md

 # Logging
 Both the CM7 and CM4 projects are leveraging the [FreeRTOS logging library](https://www.freertos.org/logging.html).

-The FreeRTOS logging library code is located in the logging folder where you can find the detailed document "coffee_machine/cm7/freertos/libraries/logging/README.md".
+The FreeRTOS logging library code is located in the logging folder where you can find the detailed document located in "coffee_machine/cm7/freertos/libraries/logging/README.md".

-The CM7 and CM4 share the same low-level LPUART12 peripheral for the logging output.
-The hardware semaphore machanism is used to guarantee the concurrence access of LPUART12 peripheral.
-And they also share the same low-level timer to get the unified timestamp of the logging information.
+The CM7 and CM4 share the low-level LPUART12 peripheral for the logging output.
+The hardware semaphore mechanism is used to guarantee the concurrence access of the LPUART12 peripheral.
+They share a low-level timer to get the unified timestamp of the logging information.

 ## Log Task Init
 The application calls the `xLoggingTaskInitialize(...)` API to create the logging task in the `main()` entry of this project and is located in "coffee_machine/cm7/source/sln_smart_tlhmi_cm7.cpp":